OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 Where two loosely coupled resource must exist side by side for a deployment to operate in a predictable manner, consider an opinionated step that deploys both.
 This will help customers fall into the pit of success.

+## Documentation

+All new features must be documented.
+Ensure this is a required feature of any pitch being developed.

 ## Remember to update associated projects

 New steps and targets will need to be reflected in other projects: